 Before joining a research project, we encourage you to learn more about your rights as a research volunteer and the risks and benefits of being in research.

-U.S. Health and Human Services: About Research Participation https://www.hhs.gov/ohrp/education-and-outreach/about-research-participation/index.html
+Visit the U.S. Health and Human Services: About Research Participation for resources to learn about participating in research and making informed decisions.

 What is an Institutional Review Board (IRB)?